The Best of the Blue Mountains

 Since opening in 2010, Trees Adventure has seen more than 300,000 visitors.
 It is an exhilarating eco-adventure along the banks of the pristine Grose River, comprising of many treetop obstacles and flying foxes through the beautiful Blue Gum canopy from 2m - 25m high.
 Spend two hours doing as many courses as you like!
-Choose from low easy courses or start on something more challenging.
+Choose from low easy courses or start with something more challenging.
 Enjoy the adventure from one tree to the other while listening to the sound of the Bell Birds or watching the Sea Eagle family soar overhead!
-Don’t worry if the kookaburras laugh at you whilst you have fun in the tree tops!
+Don’t worry if the kookaburras laugh at you whilst you have fun in the treetops!

 5. Mayfield Gardens

 This place needs to be seen to be believed!
 Mayfield Garden near Oberon began to take shape in the mid-1990′s and today is one of the world's largest privately owned cool climate gardens.